khumam/PHP-turingMachine/README.md

 tape = ['1','1','1','1','+','1','1','1'];
 ```
 4. **important** for division only.
 Add '#' before and after the number.
-5. The result is the number of 1 after '_' character.
+5. The result is the total numbers of 1 after '_' character.